 • Aminah Samad – Director, Economic Crime, UK Finance

 • Rebecca Lee, Director, Data & Analytics, Ashurst Risk Advisory

 A career in fighting Economic Crime: the public sector perspective

 The event, jointly organised and sponsored by the NECC, was the first of a series of events that the FLIFF is planning to look at a career in anti-financial crime from different perspectives, the public sector, the private sector, and civil society, unpacking senior professionals’ experience in the sector, challenges, and opportunities.

 Members of the Forum

 The Forum provides a platform for professionals aged under 35 from both the public and the private sector, civil society, and academia, with a keen interest in reducing the UK’s vulnerabilities regarding illicit finance.
-Participants can expand their network, increase their knowledge on illicit finance-related issues, and elevate their voices in the field.
+At present, the Forum is open only to UK-based professionals.

 RUSI’s Centre for Financial Crime and Security Studies (CFCS) is a leading authority on the intersection of finance and security, delivering pioneering analysis and actionable ideas in the fight against financial crime.

 Our partnership forum enables you to stay on the pulse of the latest policy and research developments, helping to inform your decision-making through unique insights, knowledge development and networking opportunities.